CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-standalone/multiple-server-with-ha/install-web-application-server.md

 # {{< param title >}}

+This guide describes how to install the Web Application Server.
+Please ensure that [Install Application Servers and Load Balancer][] has been completed before starting this installation.

 ## Extract Installation Artefacts

 1. We recommend that the Flow Debugger Service and Gateway are installed on the same Web Application Server.
 Copy the following artefacts to a folder on the machine (the version numbers may differ):